ElucidataInc/ElMaven/libpillow/README.md

 	cd tests
 	./tests # Or ./release/tests.exe on Windows
 	# If all tests pass, you are good to go.
 If some fails, please post a bug or help fix it!
+	# Note that some tests are especially flaky on Windows.

 Integrate: